-It is not a method for losing weight, nor is it considered to be an alternative to weight-loss.
+Liposuction is not a method for losing weight, nor is it considered to be an alternative to weight loss.
 Dieting, exercise, or gastric bypass surgery are likely to be far more effective methods if that is your goal.
-Instead, liposuction is used when you have the accumulation of too much body fat in a specific area but are otherwise at or close to your ideal body weight.
+Instead, liposuction is used when you have the accumulation of too much body fat in a specific area but are otherwise at or near to your ideal body weight.
 In general, you will be a good candidate if you follow a healthy diet and exercise regularly, but are struggling to shift stubborn fat deposits.

 Liposuction removes fat cells, and therefore liposuction surgery will reduce the number of fat cells in a specific area.
 Your surgeon will determine the amount of fat to be removed based on your goals, the appearance of the area, and the volume of fat to be removed.
 The changes are permanent, as long as you are able to keep your weight stable.